dcvdiego/myPortfolio/backend/README.md

 Strapi gives you many possible deployment options for your project.
 Find the one that suits you on the [deployment section of the documentation](https://docs.strapi.io/developer-docs/latest/setup-deployment-guides/deployment.html).

+Dev notes:
 Always do git push heroku HEAD:main to deploy to heroku!
+Architecture idea, change so that Certification Collection Type contains the Technical/Consulting bit

 ## 📚 Learn more